Fmajor/Scrivener-ADS-Latex-Workflow/README.rst

 Issues
 ------
+* I do not get right "latex input" and content within <!-- --> in the final latex check the version of your multimarkdown: mmd --version we need version 4 (https://github.com/fletcher/MultiMarkdown-4) instead of version 6 (the latest one)

 I do not test this demo on other computer, if you meet any problem or have any suggession, please raise a Issue_